 February 2, 2011

-SYRACUSE, N.Y., Feb.
-2, 2011—Syracuse University College of Law (SUCOL) has dropped its prosecution of law student Len Audaer more than three months after threatening him with severe punishment for "harassment" over his role in a fake-news parody blog about life in law school.
+Syracuse University College of Law (SUCOL) has dropped its outrageous prosecution of law student Len Audaer more than three months after threatening him with severe punishment for "harassment" over his role in a fake-news parody blog about life in law school.
 "Independent prosecutor" and SUCOL professor Gregory Germain had threatened Audaer with expulsion over satire posted anonymously on the blog, SUCOLitis, without ever revealing what expression in particular justified the charges or even who was charging him.
-Audaer came to the Foundation for Individual Rights in Education (FIRE) for help.

-Audaer's ordeal began on October 15, 2010, when he was summoned to a meeting with SUCOL Associate Professor of Law Gregory Germain due to "extremely serious" charges.
+Audaer came to FIRE for help back in October 2010, after he was summoned to a meeting with SUCOL Associate Professor of Law Gregory Germain due to "extremely serious" charges.
 In the meeting, held on October 18, Audaer learned that the charges involved "harassment" for his alleged involvement with SUCOLitis.
 The anonymous, satirical blog emulated The Onion and attributed obviously fake quotes to SUCOL students, faculty, and staff.
 The blog included a disclaimer stating, "No actual news stories appear on the site," and was designed to be hidden from Internet search engines like Google.

 Germain had threatened Audaer with harassment charges despite not knowing for sure whether Audaer had any relationship to SUCOLitis.
 SUCOLitis attributed its publication to a "team of scarily talented 2 and 3L students."